- The French call their language français.

 - “Currently it’s okay, everyone is used to reading my native tongue in English.” — That’s because everyone has colonial hangover.
 Don’t you think 70 years is good enough to get over that?

-As you can tell, I have had a few conversations with my fellow Indian friends regarding this, recently.
-Some have told me, “It’s not colonial hangover, it’s convenience.”
+Some have argued back, “It’s not colonial hangover, it’s convenience.”
 Why this convenience, may I ask you?
 Because you used old phones which would only be in English.
 Today, you have smartphones in which you can do everything in your mother tongue.
 By that, I mean everything, even operate the phone in that language (yes, I know someone who does that).
 And you are telling me that you don’t have a choice?
-I am not trying to convert you into any kind of hardline way of thinking, I am trying to tell you that you are choosing to write your mother tongue in English because the British ruled over your country for 250 years, and it’s time that you start feeling that you don’t need to do that any more.
+I am not trying to convert you into anything, I am trying to tell you that you are choosing to write your mother tongue in English because the British ruled over your country for 250 years, and it’s time that you start feeling that you don’t need to do that any more.
 Why, you may ask?
 What’s the problem if you do? হিয়ার ইস্ দা প্রবলেম। हिअर, सी! हिअर, डू यू सी नाओ? आर इउ सैटिस्फाइड नाओ? অর ডু আই হ্যাভ টু ড়াইট মোর ইংলিশ ইন নেটিভ স্কৃপ্টস্ টু কন্ভিন্স ইউ দ্যাট ইট জাস্ট ডাস্নট ডূ জাস্টিস টু ড়াইট আ ল্যাংগুয়েজ ইন আ ডিফারেন্ট স্কৃপ্ট? এস্পেশালি ওআন হুইচ ইস সো ডিফারেন্ট?